sje30/munin-R/README.md

 5. Reproducible research documents.
 6. Parsing a 65Gb JSON file from crossref https://www.crossref.org/blog/free-public-data-file-of-112-million-crossref-records/

+To give you an idea of what we think of might make good case studies, here are [some examples](https://github.com/sje30/neuRo) that were made from Neuroscience for a similar workshop.
+The first Neuroscience example took about an hour to go through.

 To encourage discussion amongst the participants, we expect to limit the workshop to about 20 people.
 We will not be recording the session.

 ## Format of the day